cosmos/cosmos/README.md

 16,000,000 quarks will be sold in an Ethereum-style crowdsale.
-The crowdsale will last 42 days, in which the first 14 days will have the best price, and the price will decrease linearly to 2/3 of the initial price in the following 28 days.
+The crowdsale will last 42 days, in which the first 14 days will have the best price, and the purchasing power will decrease linearly to 2/3 of the initial purchasing power in the following 28 days.
 The price will be determined by dividing 16,000,000 by the total effective purchasing power of all the bids.

 #### GnuClear Foundation